tomjwells/coti-node-monitoring/README.md

 docker-compose up
 ```

-This will download and install the monitoring software for you, and configure all the networking.
+This will download and install the monitoring software for you, .
 If everything goes successfully, you are done.

-Grafana typically takes between 5-20 seconds to become ready, so after a few seconds, navigate in your browser to `monitoring.<your-node-url>`.
+Grafana usually takes between 10-30 seconds to become ready, so after a few seconds, navigate in your browser to `monitoring.<your-node-url>`.
 If everything is working, you will see the Grafana sign-in page:

 <img src="https://media.discordapp.net/attachments/995792094088155227/1070504105056948244/Screenshot_2023-02-02_at_00.40.57.png?width=1445&height=825"/>